 Cake Bar at Trinity Groves

 Cake Bar is the reason we skipped dessert at Amberjax- which leads me to discuss something very important!
 Y’all, I feel like cake gets overlooked-a lot.
 It’s been all about the cupcake for so long but I’m more of a cake fan due to the even distribution of icing in between the layers and not just one huge glob on top.
-So when Gene’s boss told him about this place it was a must-try for us.
 On a Friday evening the line was out the door-OUT THE DOOR, but it was totally worth the wait and the line moves quickly.
 Even though their name is Cake Bar they have a selection of cookies and I would like to try one someday but I just can’t, not with all the delicious cakes they have.
 Currently they are serving 13-16 flavors a day-we got carrot cake & German chocolate(my FAV.)
 It is very rare that I find something sold commercially that I can compare to my grandma’s baking but these cakes do it.
 You can taste the Southern hospitality and love that is baked into each and every slice.
 They even have Hummingbird cake which is a staple cake of the South and grandmas everywhere.
 I love love that I can go here and get a taste of a moist, homemade slice of cake with the perfect ratio of cake to icing, because that is about as important as the flavor of the cake to me.
 Check out their website here and even order whole cakes for parties or events.

 Photo courtesy of trinity groves.com